Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Conclusion

-\begin{IEEEbiography}[{ }]{Abolfazl Lavaei}~(M'17--SM'22) is an Assistant Professor in the School of Computing at Newcastle University, United Kingdom.
+\begin{IEEEbiography}[{ }]{MohammadHossein Ashoori}~(Student Member, IEEE) received his B.Sc. and M.Sc. degrees in electrical engineering from Sharif University of Technology (SUT), Tehran, Iran, in 2019 and 2022, respectively.
+He is currently pursuing his PhD in the School of Computing at Newcastle University, UK.
+His research interests include cyber-physical systems (CPS), computer vision, and digital signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ali Aminzadeh}~(Member, IEEE) is a Postdoctoral Researcher in the Automation Technology and Mechanical Engineering Unit at the Faculty of Engineering and Natural Sciences, Tampere University, Finland.
+He received his Ph.D. in Aerospace Engineering from K. N. Toosi University of Technology, Tehran, Iran, in 2023, specializing in Flight Dynamics and Control.
+He completed his M.Sc. in the same field from the University of Tehran (UT), Iran, in 2016.
+His research interests focus on cooperative control of multi-agent systems, collective decision-making, data-driven control, and formal verification techniques. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Amy Nejati}~(M'18--SM'25) is an Assistant Professor in the School of Computing at Newcastle University in the United Kingdom.
+Prior to this, she was a Postdoctoral Associate at the Max Planck Institute for Software Systems in Germany from July 2023 to May 2024.
+She also served as a Senior Researcher in the Computer Science Department at the Ludwig Maximilian University of Munich (LMU) from November 2022 to June 2023.
+She received the PhD in Electrical Engineering from the Technical University of Munich (TUM) in 2023.
+She has received the B.Sc. and M.Sc. degrees both in Electrical Engineering.
+Her line of research mainly focuses on developing efficient (data-driven) techniques to design and control highly-reliable autonomous systems while providing mathematical guarantees.
+She was named a CPS Rising Star 2024, and her paper was selected as a Best Repeatability Prize Finalist at ACM HSCC 2025.\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Abolfazl Lavaei}~(M'17--SM'22) is an Assistant Professor in the School of Computing at Newcastle University, United Kingdom.
 Between January 2021 and July 2022, he was a Postdoctoral Associate in the Institute for Dynamic Systems and Control at ETH Zurich, Switzerland.
 He was also a Postdoctoral Researcher in the Department of Computer Science at LMU Munich, Germany, between November 2019 and January 2021.
 He received the Ph.D. degree in Electrical Engineering from the Technical University of Munich (TUM), Germany, in 2019.
 He obtained the M.Sc. degree in Aerospace Engineering with specialization in Flight Dynamics and Control from the University of Tehran (UT), Iran, in 2014.
 He is the recipient of several international awards in the acknowledgment of his work including Best Repeatability Prize (Finalist) at the ACM HSCC 2025, IFAC ADHS 2024, and IFAC ADHS 2021, HSCC Best Demo/Poster Awards 2022 and 2020, IFAC Young Author Award Finalist 2019, and Best Graduate Student Award 2014 at University of Tehran with the full GPA (20/20).
-His line of research primarily focuses on the intersection of Formal Methods in Computer Science, Control Theory, and Data Science. \end{IEEEbiography}
+His line of research primarily focuses on the intersection of Control Theory, Formal Methods, and Statistical Learning Theory. \end{IEEEbiography}